top of page

 An eyebrow shot up.
 She counted six beats of his heart before, suddenly, he laughed.

-Sarcasm: Ah, one of my favorites.
-The level of sarcasm can vary from mild to cutthroat, but the important thing is giving this character someone to play off of.
+Ah, one of my favorites.
+The level of sarcasm can vary from teasing to cutthroat, but the important thing is giving this character someone to play off of.
 They can both be sarcastic, or maybe the other character is oblivious or unamused.
 Sarcasm is quick, often deadpan, relying on word play, witty comebacks, and blunt observations.
+This type of humor, in my opinion, works best when there's less ill intent, because it can cross into unimaginative insults that make your character a bully rather than slyly intelligent.
+Of course, that's not to say sarcasm can't be used as a brutal shutdown towards a horrible character or from a horrible character.

-Straight Man: In comedy, the serious character that the humorous ones play off is known as the "straight man."
-They can be bitingly sarcastic or plain grouchy, but they serve as a contrast to the oddball characters.
+In comedy, the serious character that the humorous ones play off of is known as the "straight man."
+They can be bitingly sarcastic, grouchy, or oblivious, but they serve as a contrast to the oddball characters, thus highlighting the humor.

 UTILIZING HUMOR

-Now that you have different humors for your arsenal, you're ready for those tips on implementing comedy into your writing.
+Now that you have different types of humor in your arsenal, you're ready for those tips on implementing comedy into your writing.

 Comedic Timing